 Dialogue First was set up to analyse and respond to the shortcomings of family law services to prioritise child and adult mental wellbeing at a time of relationship breakdown.
 It led to the development of a new dispute resolution model called Lawyer-Supported Mediation.

 The company is run by Marc Lopatin, trained family mediator and former risk management consultant and Jayne Carrington, former Managing Director of Right Corecare Ltd (EAP).

-Between April and July 2017, Dialogue First will be convening a vanguard group of major employers and professional membership bodies to take part in a ground-breaking initiative to evaluate the impact of distressed relationships on workplace productivity and performance.
-The initiative – covering the UK – will respond to the impacts, risks and gap analysis entitled: Couples in Crisis: The hidden risk to workplace wellbeing.
+From October 2017, Dialogue First will be convening a vanguard group of major employers and professional membership bodies to take part in a ground-breaking initiative to evaluate the impact of distressed relationships on workplace productivity and performance.
+The initiative – covering the UK – will respond to the impacts, risks and gap analysis outline in our free to download white paper.

 The evaluation will be independently conducted by the Psychology School of the University of Liverpool.
 Combined with supplemental management information compiled by Dialogue First about the effectiveness of both early stage intervention and ongoing provision.
 Evaluation partners will receive anonymised feedback about all employees passing through the Dialogue First gateway.

 The gateway will offer access to the following: